 All-new fiber network, built from the ground up from The City of Dayton, TX with no data caps.
 So go ahead, play games, shop online, stream movies – we won’t stop or slow you down.

 When you subscribe, you are investing into your hometown’s infrastructure to improve the quality of life for our community.

 To Sign Up, Call (936) 258-2642 ext.
 1119

 - November 14, 2021

 - October 26, 2021

 Why is Broadband So Important for Communities?

 As more of our lives transition to the digital world, access to the Internet and its multitude of applications becomes increasingly more important.
 Where it was once just a complement to our physical lives, the virtual world has become a crucial part of what we do every day.
 Online applications for business, health, education, security, and entertainment have all become integrated into our daily lives.

-DayNet will be available in fall 2021.
+DayNet will be available in December 2021.
 It will give virtually every home, business, and community anchor organization in Dayton, TX, access to ultra-high-speed broadband internet.
-DayNet high-speed, fiber-optic broadband services will deliver 1 Gbps speeds for homes with future expansion to 10 Gbps services.
-Businesses will also have access to the same speed services.
-DayNet will facilitate even greater speeds for large companies up to 100 Gbps in the future.
+DayNet high-speed, fiber-optic broadband services will deliver 1 Gbps speeds for homes.
+Businesses will also have access to the same 1 GBPS speed services and will facilitate even greater speeds for large companies in the future.

 What is DayNet?
 DayNet Internet is Dayton, TX.